lollyyy/hy-devopsdocker-ihanmjaak/part1/exercises.md

 ## Exercise 1.7

-The Dockerfile for this exercise can be found [here](https://github.com/lollyyy/hy-devopsdocker-ihanmjaak/blob/master/part1/1.7/Dockerfile)
+The Dockerfile for this exercise can be found [here](https://github.com/lollyyy/hy-devopsdocker-ihanmjaak/blob/master/part1/1.7/Dockerfile).
+And the script file [here](https://github.com/lollyyy/hy-devopsdocker-ihanmjaak/blob/master/part1/1.7/script.sh)

 Used `docker build -t curler .` to build the Docker container from Dockerfile, after that `docker run -it curler` to run said container